 - Producer Statements 101 - What they are and how to use them.

-ACENZ fully supports the use of CCCS and the Short Form Agreements for both client and consultant to use when engaging for professional services.
-As a result, we provide these FREE of charge.
+ACE New Zealand fully supports the use of CCCS and the Short Form Agreements for both client and consultant to use when engaging for professional services.
+As a result, we provide these free of charge.
 You can download both of these documents and any relevant guidelines in our online library (link above).

 The CCCS is meant to be used for larger and more complex projects.
 It is currently undergoing a review, as a result of the 2015 and 2016 legislative changes.
 Our current edition has been thoroughly reviewed and shaped by a large stakeholder group which includes both clients, contractors, and consultants.
 It then undergoes an extensive legal review to ensure it can be used for the majority of projects by the majority of users without contradicting any current legislation or laws.
 We recommend that if you need to create one-off or special conditions as a part of your contract, that those be addressed either in the scope of your project or in the special conditions section.